DanHodges/TheologicalDictionary/jesus-consubstantial-deity.md

 # Jesus’ Consubstantial Deity
-Definition of Jesus’ Consubstantial Deity coming soon.
+The definition of Jesus’ Consubstantial Deity is coming soon!